tiredpixel/z.2020-10-22.postgres-xl-docker/README.md

 - How can GTM Proxies be utilised efficiently?

-- What is the role of the pooler ports, and does they work properly?
+- What is the role of the pooler ports, and do they work properly?

 - How can the existing `pg_hba.conf` rules be improved to be more secure, not requiring `trust` on the subnet?